weirdball7/AutoDF/README.md

 ---

-Lightweight Bash wrapper to run quick memory-dump forensics (strings / binwalk / bulk-extractor).
+Lightweight Bash wrapper to run quick memory-dump forensics (strings, binwalk, bulk-extractor, foremost).
 The script colorizes important terminal output and includes inline comments for clarity.

 ## Prerequisites
-- Run as root (script checks and exits if not root).
+- Run as root (script enforces this in CHECKROOT).
 - Bash (Ubuntu / WSL recommended).
 - Tools the script installs or expects:
   - binwalk